Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Private test set details

-Similar to past work \cite{venkatagiri_layouts,vertanen_comm2} we asked people to each write eight different questions or statements in response to an everyday communication situation (see \cref{sec:appendix_a} for our exact task wording).
+Similar to past work \cite{venkatagiri_layouts,vertanen_comm2}, we asked people to each write eight different questions or statements in response to an everyday communication situation (see \cref{sec:appendix_a} for our exact task wording).
 We did this on Amazon Mechanical Turk.
 Each worker received one of the following situations: \begin{itemize}[left=0mm,labelsep=1mm,parsep=0mm] \item \textbf{Opening} -- Starting a conversation with someone. \item \textbf{Weather} -- Talking about the weather. \item \textbf{Meals} -- Talking about eating and meals. \item \textbf{Travel} -- Talking about trips and traveling. \item \textbf{Closing} -- Ending a conversation with someone. \end{itemize}

 Our study was reviewed by our institutional review board (IRB) and judged to be exempt.
 Workers were paid \$0.80 USD to complete the study.
-First workers completed a consent form and then created eight unique sentences.
+First, workers completed a consent form and then created eight unique sentences.
 While we asked workers to rate their English ability, we found this rating was often not accurate.
 We reviewed each worker's sentences and eliminated 54 workers who had poor English or misunderstood the task (e.g.~talking about strategies for ending a conversation rather than what you might actually say).
+This left us with 246 unique workers who were each assigned an anonymous number.

 Occasionally, we found workers wrote sentences that were conversational in nature, but did not match the target situation.
 We suspect this was due to worker inattention.
 We left these sentence in our test set since we felt they were representative of conversational messages an AAC user might want to write.
-This left us with 246 unique workers who were each assigned an anonymous number.
 We semi-automatically corrected obvious mistakes in spelling and grammar, and split compositions comprised of multiple sentences.
-We screened for and removed any sentences that contained potentially identifiable information.
+We removed any sentences containing potentially identifiable information.